Recently a friend of mine called and told me this.

 I guess the key purpose of Snitch Enterprise Auditor is to help create a clean and safe daily computing environment.

 Once installed, I let the scanner scan through my PC.
 But before that, in order to try if the scanner really works, I had to head over to a triple X site to download some images to place into my PC.
 I know… some of you may be thinking.. yea right!
-But it’s up to your judgement on whether I have these images already in my machine or not.
+But it’s up to your judgment on whether I have these images already in my machine or not.
 Hehe!

 So the scanner ran… and guess what?
 Indeed it found those triple X images.
 Yippee!
 But not so yippee after all.
 Why?